-I am the founder of Serene Psychotherapy (and NeurodiverseCity - coming soon!), specializing in precise assessments tailored for neurodiverse individuals (AD/HD, LD, ASD, OCD, CPTSD).
-The evaluation process fascinates me as it provides intricate puzzle pieces that elucidate clients' lives: their strengths, weaknesses, and what they should prioritize next, including necessary accommodations at home, work, or school.
-This aspect of my work resonates with my initial attraction to psychiatric research, minus the lengthy waits for data analysis or funding challenges.
+I am the founder of Serene Psychotherapy (and NeurodiverseCity!).
+We specialize in precise assessments tailored for neurodiverse individuals (AD/HD, LDs, ASD, OCD/OCPD, CPTSD) and standardized testing accomodations (i.e., SATs, ACTs, GREs, GMAT, MCAT, LSAT, BAR).
+The evaluation process fascinates me as it provides intricate puzzle pieces that elucidate clients' lives: their strengths, weaknesses, and what they should prioritize next, including necessary accommodations in life, at work, or in school.
+The evaluation process resonates with my initial draw to psychiatric research, minus the lengthy waits for data analysis or funding challenges.
 Assessments offer validation, instill hope, and pave a clear path forward for individuals and families, a journey I am passionate about guiding.
 While reactions to findings can sometimes be fraught with frustration, I strive to strike a delicate balance, offering support, empathy, and motivation.
 Though a lifelong diagnosis can be daunting, there are strategies to mitigate challenges, recognizing the brain's compensatory mechanisms.
 In my experience, every cognitive weakness uncovers an undiscovered strength.

 I balance evaluations with therapy for a curated group of patients.
 My focus extends beyond AD/HD and LDs to include addressing phobias, panic attacks, relationship dynamics, and recovery from emotionally immature or narcissistic parenting.
 I integrate psychodynamic, cognitive-behavioral, and dialectical behavioral therapies to tailor treatments.
 I value coordinated care, consultation, and ongoing research.
 Many of my patients opt for long-term therapy, although I emphasize flexibility and encourage progression or reduction in sessions as needed.
 Certain treatments, such as exposure therapy for phobias and panic attacks, typically follow a structured, time-limited approach, aligning with my therapeutic philosophy of promoting efficient and effective outcomes.
 My patients would describe me as optimistic, warm, insightful and collaborative.